biirrr/isef/docs/specification.md

 # Core and Optional

-The ISEF is split into core and optional parts.
+The USEF is split into core and optional parts.
 Conforming implementations **MUST** implement all core parts of the specification and MAY implement all optional parts.
 Conforming implementations **MUST** be able to interoperate with other implementations that do or do not implement the optional parts.

 # Data-Format

-The ISEF uses [JSON:API](https://jsonapi.org) as its data-format.
+The USEF uses [JSON:API](https://jsonapi.org) as its data-format.
 In particular it uses the compound JSON:API document structure to store all required data in a single file, without requiring access to additional, external resources.
-An ISEF document **MUST** also conform to the rules specified in the JSON:API specification.
+An USEF document **MUST** also conform to the rules specified in the JSON:API specification.

 # Data-Types

-The ISEF consists of one core and four optional data-types.
+The USEF consists of one core and four optional data-types.
 The ``Question`` is the only core data-type and represents both generic questions (single input, multiple choice, ...) and specific questions (gender, age, education, ...) and **MUST** be implemented by all conforming implementations.
 The three optional data-types are the ``Page``, representing a collection of ``Questions``, the ``Study``, representing a collection ``Pages``, and the ``Transition``, representing the transitions between ``Pages``.

 ## Question

-The ``Question`` is the primary building block of the ISEF and the only data-type that is core and **MUST** thus be implemented by all conforming implementations.
+The ``Question`` is the primary building block of the USEF and the only data-type that is core and **MUST** thus be implemented by all conforming implementations.
 The ``Question`` is used to represent both generic questions (single input, multiple choice, ...), where the researcher using the ``Question`` must provide further details before it can be shown to study participants, and also specific questions (gender, age, education, ...) that can be re-used as they are.

 The ``Question`` object **MUST** have the following members: